priyanshux/FPL-Defence-Rotations/README.md

 ## Final Results

-[Here](https://docs.google.com/spreadsheets/d/1blJu2sBmwoUA1Npiek3zm4vnPg7pBfS4KFraI2EdGQo/edit?usp=sharing) is the worksheet of all the compiled result.
+[Here](https://docs.google.com/spreadsheets/d/1blJu2sBmwoUA1Npiek3zm4vnPg7pBfS4KFraI2EdGQo/edit?usp=sharing) is the worksheet of all the compiled final results.
 The same results in CSV format can be found [here](https://github.com/priyanshux/FPL-Defence-Rotations/blob/master/Results/).

 ### Results for all the possible cases